 Therefore the use of a germanium diode is not ideal, as it introduces another variable in the circuit.
 Also, it is wrong to assume a 40 year old Cds meter is still accurate from very dim to very bright lights.

 The best solution is to calibrate F photomic finders to use 1.5V batteries without adding a germanium diode.

-Furthermore, I don't recommend 1.5V LR44 alkaline batteries, because they leak.
-I recommene 1.5V SR44 silver oxide or 3V lithium batteries, because they don't leak.
+Furthermore, I don't recommend 1.5V LR44 alkaline or SR44 silver oxide batteries, because they can leak, even when still good.
+I only recommend 3V lithium batteries, because they don't leak even when dead.